sigstore/gh-action-sigstore-python/README.md

 **Default**: `https://oauth2.sigstore.dev/auth`

 The `oidc-issuer` setting controls the OpenID Connect issuer to retrieve the OpenID Connect token from.
-If `verify-enable` is on, the issuer extension of the signing certificate will also get checked to ensure that it matches.
+If `verify` is on, the issuer extension of the signing certificate will also get checked to ensure that it matches.

 Example: